Ngoguey42/blue-prince-auto-slots/README.md

 - Each symbol draw is independant and follows a uniform sampling

 You'll need to understand and patch the the code to use it for yourself.
 Assumption about the state of the game:
-- Playing on the 5 spin machine (the big yellow one that needs to be repaired)
 - Blue Prince running on Windows's "main" screen
 - 4k screen
 - `with mss.mss() as sct: monitor = sct.monitors[2]` gives that monitor